Compensation Committee Charter

 - The Committee shall have the rights and responsibilities with respect to compensation consultants, independent legal counsel and other advisers as set forth in Section V below.

-- The Committee shall report its actions and recommendations to the Board after each Committee meeting and shall conduct and present to the Board an annual performance evaluation of the Committee.
+- The Committee shall report its actions and recommendations to the Board from time to time and shall conduct and present to the Board an annual performance evaluation of the Committee.